 ‘Becky Cherriman portrays, in precise detail and with vivid imagery, the daily challenges faced by women.
 These poems deal with love, loss and redemption.
 They draw on fairy tales and contemporary art for inspiration and provide unexpected glimpses of people’s lives, from the girl who ‘had lived with the wolves’ to the mother trying to do her best by serving a ‘Eucharist of grain and fruit’

 ‘If you aren’t able to get double the pleasure by hearing Becky read, then read them aloud yourself.
 Not a good read, a fantastic one’

-If you enjoy Empires of Clay, do drop me a message or spread the word by leaving a review on Amazon and/or Good Reads.
+If you enjoyed my writing, do drop me a message or spread the word by leaving a review on Amazon and/or Goodreads.